 There’s a lot of variety in domain name endings (which are called “TLDs”), with the old standbys (.com, .net, and .org), the TLDs that never quite caught on (.co, .us, .biz, .info), as well as a huge variety of new TLDs (.parts, .bargains, .ecom, .deals, .shop).

-At this point in time (mid 2016), there’s very little evidence to suggest that new domain TLDs like .parts or .ecom are going to be any more successful than .co, .us, .info, or .biz.
-These new TLDs might become very popular, but history suggests most of these new TLDs will never have much momentum.
+However, there’s very little evidence to suggest that unconventional domain TLDs like .parts or .ecom are going to be any more successful than .co, .us, .info, or .biz.
+While a new TLD might become popular, history suggests most of these new TLDs will never have much momentum.

 Therefore, we suggest investing in a .com or .net domain name.
 An imperfect .com is probably better than a “perfect” .parts (or whatever), as most consumers have never heard of these new domain name TLDs before.